glatiuden/PeerPrep/ops/clusters/README.md

 This folder contains CD cluster configuration using Flux v2.

+It uses the [Automate image updates to Git](https://fluxcd.io/docs/guides/image-update/) as part of CD and GitOps.

 ## Getting Started
 Please ensure you have `Flux` installed on your machine.
 Please follow the instructions [here](https://fluxcd.io/docs/installation/).